History of the University of Santo Tomas: Title of Pontifical University

 On September 17, 1902, in his constitution, Quae Mari Sinico, Pope Leo XIII bestowed upon the university the title of Pontifical University.

 This title may be considered a reiteration of the honor and protection previously granted when, in 1619, the Holy See had already issued the brief "Charissimi in Christo", which enabled students who had studied in the Dominican Colleges of the Indies for five years to receive degrees, in 1629 and 1639 by Pope Urban VIII, and in 1645, when Pope Innocent X converted the College of Santo Tomas into a university.

 UST is Asia's only remaining Pontifical university.
 Annuario Pontificio, the annual official directory of the Holy See, in its edition for the year 2000, lists all the Catholic and or Pontifical institutes of higher learning, grouping them into two categories: Roman Ateneums and Catholic Universities.
 Only 24 are called Pontifical, and of these 24, six are located in Rome (Gregorian University, Lateran University, Urbanian University, University of Santo Tomas (known as The Angelicum), Salisian University and Holy Cross University); three are in Europe; fourteen in Latin America; and one in Asia, this one being the University of Santo Tomas of Manila.
 The oldest university to be denominated by the Holy See as Pontifical is the Jesuit Gregorian University in Rome.
-Although founded in 1551, it was Pope Pius IX who, in 1873, permitted the school to assume the title of ‘Pontifical University.’"
+Although founded in 1551, it was Pope Pius IX who, in 1873, permitted the school to assume the title of "Pontifical University".
 All the other abovementioned 23 universities received the title of Pontifical in the 20th century.
 The University of Santo Tomas of Manila, the oldest of them, is second only to the Gregorian University to be declared Pontifical by the apostolic constitution Quae Mari Sinico in 1902.

 Tricentennial celebration

-For five days, on December 16–20, 1911, the university celebrated its 300th Anniversary.
-The main features of the celebration included: a Solemn High Mass in honor of the founder of the university, Miguel de Benavides; the unveiling of the commemorative plaque for the festivities; the unveiling of a plaque placed at the pedestal of the statue of Benavides in the college site in Intramuros; the laying of the foundation stone for the future building at University in Sampaloc; and a big banquet.
+For five days, on December 16–20, 1911, the university celebrated its 300th anniversary.
+The main events of the celebration included a solemn high mass in honor of Miguel de Benavides, the unveiling of the commemorative plaque for the festivities, the unveiling of a plaque placed at the pedestal of the statue of Benavides in Intramuros, the laying of the foundation stone for the future building at university in Sampaloc, Manila, and a big banquet.
 Around 300 guests, both civil and ecclesiastical authorities, professors, and alumni of the university attended the banquet at the Colegio de San Juan de Letran.
-The solemn investiture of the latest graduates of the university was held in the Santo Domingo Church.
+The solemn investiture of the latest graduates of the university was held in the old Santo Domingo Church.
+Pope Pius X and members of the Philippine hierarchy sent congratulatory messages to the university.

-The laying of the cornerstone of a new building of the university in Sampaloc was hailed by the people.
-On the last day of the celebrations, a fireworks display was held.

-Pope Pius X, and members of the Philippine Hierarchy sent congratulatory messages to the university on the occasion of its Tricentenary celebrations.